Choose another writer in this calendar:

 her high office she advocated the simplification of marriage and

-divorce procedures, improved the position of illegitimate children, and
+divorce procedures, improved the position of illegitimate children,

 campaigned for various reforms in domesctic life.
 With Inessa Armand